 In the United States, it is illegal to deny the rights of anyone on the basis of age, sexual orientation, race, color, religion, disability, or country of origin.
 Civil rights are the protections guaranteed by the Bill of Rights to provide equal opportunities for all American citizens.

-Types of Civil Rights Lawsuits
+Types of Civil Rights Lawsuits in Cleveland

 Most segments of personal injury law deal with physical harm caused by another.
 In addition to physical injury, personal injury law also covers monetary loss, as well as emotional and psychological suffering.